Acoustic analogies with general relativity, quantum fields, and thermodynamics: Sound waves in acoustic spacetime

 \subsection{Sound waves}

-Next we show how longitudinal sound waves in fluids can be captured by a weak metric perturbation of the linearized theory of general relativity, which is commonly used for expressing transverse gravitational waves.
-It should be immediately pointed out that this by no means implies the existence of longitudinal gravitational waves.
-The reason is that a receiver of the acoustic waves does not exist in an acoustic spacetime, unlike an observer in the relativistic spacetime.
-As a consequence, there is a preferred frame with regard to the receiver, which will turn out to be the Newtonian frame, and it is only in this particular gauge that the metric perturbation obtains classical acoustic meaning.
+Next we show how longitudinal sound waves in fluids can be related to a weak metric perturbation of the background acoustic spacetime.
+The perturbation is expressed using the linearized theory of general relativity, which is otherwise used for description of transverse gravitational waves propagating with the speed of light.
+It should be immediately pointed out that this by no means implies existence of longitudinal gravitational waves.
+As already indicated, longitudinality of sound waves is an artefact of the acoustic observer existing in an external ``spacetime'' and violating the Lorentz invariance.
+Thus, a preferred frame exists, which will turn out to be the Newtonian frame, and it is only in this particular gauge that a single component of the metric perturbation takes the role of a classical acoustic scalar.

-The governing equations of general relativity are Einstein field equations.
-They relate curvature of spacetime, expressed by a metric tensor $\boldsymbol g$, with its source, the stress-energy tensor $\boldsymbol T$:
+Even though both gravitational and sound waves are described by linearized theories, it is instructive to start with the non-linear Einstein field equations, the governing equations of general relativity.
+They relate curvature of spacetime, expressed by the metric tensor $\boldsymbol g$, with its source, the stress-energy tensor $\boldsymbol T$ (with the unit kg/(m\,s$^2$))\cite{Schutz2017}:

-where $\boldsymbol G$ is Einstein tensor (which depends only on the metric tensor up to its second-order derivatives) and $\Lambda$ (in m$^{-2}$), dimensionless $k$ (not to be confused with wave number), and $G$ (in m$^3$/(kg s$^2$)) are constants.
+where $\boldsymbol G$ is Einstein tensor (which depends only on the metric tensor and its derivatives up to the second order) and $\Lambda \approx 1.1 \cdot 10^{-52} \text{\,m}^{-2}$, dimensionless $k$ (not to be confused later with the wave number), and $G \approx 6.67 \cdot 10^{-11}$\,m$^3$/(kg\,s$^2$) are constants. $\Lambda$ takes a very small value and is called the cosmological constant.
+If we are not interested in steady or, more precisely, very slowly varying, large-scale solutions\footnote{As in acoustics, large time scale implies low frequency and long length scale.
+This and the place of the cosmological constant in the acoustic analogy will be discussed separately in section~\ref{ch:dark_energy}.
+Here the cosmological constant can be neglected, as in the theory of gravitational waves.
+In other words, we assume an effectively unbounded spacetime and the theory does not cover the unsteady solutions for the background metric, that is, the minimum frequency is finite.}, we can adopt the usual $\Lambda = 0$. $G$ is known as the gravitational constant.
 Equation~(\ref{Einstein_field_equations}) is written in a frame-independent form.
-Local conservation of energy and momentum provide additional conditions, which in a given frame read
+Local conservation of mass-energy and momentum provide additional constraints, which in a general curved spacetime and for a specific frame of reference read